Yankees get Cubs 1B Anthony Rizzo, cash for 2 minor leaguers

 Rizzo is batting .248 with 14 home runs and 40 RBIs.
 The 31-year-old had been a fixture at Wrigley Field for a decade, and helped the Cubs break their long World Series drought with a championship in 2016.

 Popular in the clubhouse and with Cubs fans, Rizzo didn’t play in a 7-4 loss at home to Cincinnati on Thursday.
-The three-time All-Star and four-time Gold Glove winner can become a free agent after the season.
+The three-time All-Star and four-time Gold Glove winner is making $16.5 million this year and can become a free agent after the season.

 New York is fourth in the AL wild-card chase for two spots.
 The Yankees lost 14-0 at Tampa Bay on Thursday.